Nikjin/PizzaOrderingBot/README.md

 This bot project was created using the MS Azure and bot composer framework.
 It also has LUIS, QnA, and Speech integration which are some of the cognitive services of Azure

-## I build a pizza ordering chatbot that can do the following:
+## Pizza ordering chatbot can do the following:
 - Use Language Understanding to understand the user input and ultimately order a pizza
 - Display pizza menu using adaptive cards
 - Has speech functionality